 Contrary to popular belief, not everybody starts a blog to become the next social media sensation — though some do, and it's pretty dang cool when it happens.
 A lot of people start blogging as a way of journaling daily feelings and events, which was kind of the original thought behind blogs when they first started popping up on the internet.

 Yes, for some people blogging is a way to make extra cash and is a full-time job.
 But it really doesn't have to be all about money.
 Blogging actually is an effective tool to help families stay connected.
 As busy parents, we simply do not have the time to send out cards and letters stuffed with pictures every time we have news to share.
 Blogging allows us to share a slice of life with those we love, and it enables distant family and friends to check in on us, without flooding them with more stuff to throw in their junk-drawers.
 It's quick, easy and environmentally-friendly.

 If you are intimidated by blogging, don't be.
 It's as simple as choosing a host site, customizing how it looks, and writing away.

 There are some really reliable free blog host sites out there that are perfect for the recreational blogger.
 If you ever do decide to take your blogging pro, you might want to upgrade to a fancier hosting site, but here are a few that are great if you're just looking to put your thoughts and ideas out there on the internet for family and friends (and whoever else wants to stop on by).

-Each of the blogging sites mentioned offer free templates.
+Most blogging sites offer free templates.
 Some are relatively plain while others are pretty elaborate.
-You can choose backgrounds, banners, headers, sidebars, post dividers and "buttons" that reflect your family's personality (note: a button is a graphic element that can either include a picture, saying or call to action -- such as "comments are appreciated.").
+You can choose backgrounds, banners, headers, sidebars, post dividers and buttons that reflect your family's personality.

 And you'll see personalized content just for you whenever you click the My Feed .